What is a topical map?

 Node data model

-Every node in the editor carries a full SEO data profile.
+Every node carries a full data profile.
 All fields are editable through the Node Properties panel.
+The editor shows topical or concept fields depending on the active mode and node type.

 | Field | Type | Description |